espressomd/espresso/doc/sphinx/particles.rst

 Exclusions
 ----------

-Particles can have an exclusion list of all other particles where nonbonded interactions are ignored.
+Particles can have an exclusion list of all other particles where non-bonded interactions are ignored.
-This is typically used in atomistic simulations, where nearest and next nearest neighbour interactions along the chain have to be omitted since they are included in the bonding potentials.
+This is typically used in atomistic simulations, where nearest and next nearest neighbor interactions along the chain have to be omitted since they are included in the bonding potentials.
 Be aware that currently, exclusions also remove the short range part of electrostatics and dipolar interactions.
 Hence, exclusions should not be applied to pairs of particles which are charged or carry a dipole.